Why I built yet another dependency graph scanner

 Extensible on purpose

-I didn't want Bomly to be a closed list of what I happen to have implemented, or a place you get locked into.
+I didn't want Bomly to be a closed list of what I happen to have implemented, or a tool that locks you in.
 The plugin system is the part I'm most excited to grow with other people.
 Plugins are Go binaries built against the public sdk package, and there are three kinds you can write:

 bomly plugins install github.com/your-org/your-plugin@latest